ruancomelli/pandoc-resume/.github/ISSUE_TEMPLATE/documentation.md

 ---

 **Is your documentation request related to a problem?
 Please describe.**
 A clear and concise description of what the documentation issue is.

-Ex.
-I found the documentation for [feature] confusing because [...]
+E.g. I found the documentation for [feature] confusing because [...]

 **Describe what documentation needs to be added or improved** A clear and concise description of what documentation changes you'd like to see.